Temporary Contract Not Renewed: Are You Entitled to Compensation?

 • also for side jobs and part-time work

-• also if you are a student
+• even if you are a student

 Many young people miss out on this compensation, even though they are entitled to it.